 Import) and use it when working on Bazel’s code.

-To test out Bazel, you need to compile it.
-To compile a development version of Bazel, you need a the latest released version of Bazel, which can be compiled from source.
+You need to compile Bazel in order to test it.
+To compile a development version of Bazel, you need the latest released version of Bazel, which can be compiled from source.

 bazel-bin/src/bazel.
 This is the

 recommended way of rebuilding Bazel once you have bootstrapped it.